 “That is certainly true, but the national average was also the most straightforward and widely watched measure of developments in China’s housing market,” he wrote.
 “Cynics concluded that the real aim was to do away with a controversial number that had been the basis of both rumblings of social discontent and questions about the statisticians’ professional integrity.”

 There’s an even more brazen example of the NBS erasing a too-good-to-be-true data set, way back in 2006.
-It involved one of the most keenly watched growth measures, industrial production, Derek Scissors, economist at the American Enterprise Institute, recently pointed out to Quartz.“Cynics concluded that the real aim was to do away with a controversial number.”
+It involved one of the most keenly watched growth measures, industrial production, Derek Scissors, economist at the American Enterprise Institute, recently pointed out to Quartz.

 Up until late 2006, the government reported both the raw value of industrial output—from sectors like manufacturing, utilities, and mining—as well as the growth rate adjusted for inflation.
 The raw value tended to be implausibly high, Scissors said, likely because firms were overstating their output.